 The Group has focus on energy management on all levels and is continuously focusing on reducing the energy consumption in the portfolio.
 SSGs buildings are equipped with few technical installations, and reducing the energy consumption is mainly done by keeping the temperature in climate-controlled environments at a low level, installing heat pumps and upgrading to LED-lightning with movement sensors.
 LED-lightning use less energy, has long lifetime, and has movement sensor in each lamp.
-As of December 2021, 71% of the owned facilities have full LED-lightening and 12% have partly LED-lightning.
-During 2021 SSG opened it’s first facility with a green roof and several facilities with heating pumps.
+As of December 2022, 84% of the owned facilities have full LED-lightening and 4% have partly LED-lightning.
+In 2021 SSG opened its first facility with a green roof and several facilities with heating pumps.
+In 2022, new initiatives are SSG’s investments in a second ventilation system powered by solar panels on a property in Denmark, a pilot project with solar panels on a property in Norway and upgrading to LED-lightning on several established facilities.
 All new facilities are equipped with LED-lightning.

-In 2021 the majority of the energy agreements were gathered at one supplier to start monitoring the energy consumption for all Norwegian facilities.
+In 2022 the majority of the energy agreements are gathered at one supplier to monitor the energy consumption for all Norwegian facilities.
 The purchase of energy from this supplier is documented 100% renewable with power from hydro, wind and solar energy.
 Energy consumption is measured and KPI’s and actions plans are established.

 - Evaluate action plans for each facility to reduce electricity consumption